Baldwin III of Jerusalem: Struggle with Nur ad-Din

 Nur ad-Din's conquest of Damascus in 1154 was followed by a period of peaceful relations with Jerusalem, which both he and Baldwin were inclined to maintain.
 They negotiated a truce in June 1155 and renewed it in 1156; Nur ad-Din even continued to pay Damascus' tribute to Jerusalem.
 However, the extremely costly conquest of Ascalon left Baldwin burdened with debt.
 In February 1157, he resorted to attacking nomadic Arab and Turcoman livestock herders in the forest of Banyas; although they had the king's permission to graze their flocks there, they were plundered and massacred or enslaved.
 The chronicler William of Tyre was indignant at this action, while Nur ad-Din regarded this as breaking the truce and decided to exact revenge.
 In May, he besieged Banyas, held by the lord of Toron, and did not leave until the king appeared with a large relief force in June.
 He had left Jerusalem in the care of a trusted vassal, Baldwin of Lille.

 After restoring the defenses of Banyas, Baldwin disbanded the army and began the journey back to Jerusalem.
 His host, thus diminished, was attacked by Nur ad-Din at Jacob's Ford; numerous high-ranking prisoners were taken, including 87 Templars, and another 300 knights were killed or captured.
 Rumor had it that the king, who escaped to Safed, had been killed too, and Nur ad-Din had his men thoroughly search for his body.
 Concerned that the unmarried king might die childless, the High Court urgently convened and discussed several options for a royal marriage before agreeing that only the Byzantine Empire could solve the king's financial problems.
 Envoys led by Archbishop Letard I of Nazareth and Humphrey II of Toron were duly dispatched to Constantinople later that year.
 Baldwin sent a letter promising to grant Acre as dower to his bride and to abide by whatever his envoys arranged.

 The siege of Shaizar was abandoned because of the attackers' disagreements.

 Nur ad-Din abandoned his plan for a second attack on Banyas when he learned that King Baldwin, Count Raymond III of Tripoli, and Prince Raynald of Antioch had united their forces against him at Chastel Neuf.
 He soon fell ill, emboldening the Franks.
-Count Thierry of Flanders and his wife, Baldwin's half-sister Sibylla of Anjou, arrived in the Latin East likely in September 1157.
-The brothers-in-law joined forces with Raymond, Raynald, and the Cilician ruler, Thoros II, to seize the city of Shaizar.
+Baldwin's half-sister Sibylla of Anjou and her husband, Count Thierry of Flanders, arrived in the Latin East likely in September 1157.
+Baldwin joined forces with Raynald, the counts, and Thoros II of Cilicia to seize the city of Shaizar.
 The king decreed that the city would belong to Thierry, but Raynald insisted that it was part of the Principality of Antioch and that its lord should render homage to him.
 Thierry refused to pay homage for it to anyone but Baldwin and the siege of Shaizar was thus abandoned, but Harim was taken in January 1158.